lrgresearch/gpaw-tools/installation/wsl.md

 ## Installation of ASAP and KIM for Quick Optimization

-For quick optimization, we need simple interatomic modelling.
+For quick optimization, we need simple interatomic modeling.
 For this, we need [ASAP3](https://wiki.fysik.dtu.dk/asap/) for ASE, then we must use [KIM](https://openkim.org/kim-api/) with [OpenKIM](https://openkim.org/) models and [kimpy](https://github.com/openkim/kimpy) libraries.

     pip install --upgrade --user ase asap3
     sudo add-apt-repository ppa:openkim/latest